 Cooking for Guests at Silver Spur Trails Wilderness Ranch

 Operating a guest ranch for many years I’m used to cooking and have done lots of it.
 Silver Spur Trails is 20 km from stores and restaurants, so most of my guests book a package that includes all the meals.
 Basic food items are bought in large quantities.
 To cook three meals a day, taking my guests horseback riding and on trips and doing other activities as well needs good planning.

 Blender, kitchen aid, rice cooker, slow cooker and ice cream maker had been my best kitchen tools for years, and they filled up my small kitchen space.

 It actually hit me for the first time this spring that I didn’t enjoy cooking anymore.
 It was just one of the jobs I had to do when I had guests.
-I myself could easily live on fresh fruit and veggies, following kind of a “out of the fridge diet”.
-To cook for myself was a waste of time in my opinion.
+I myself could easily live on fresh fruit and veggies, following kind of an “out of the fridge diet”.
+To cook for me was a waste of time in my opinion.